What Makes White Cats Special: Myths, Meaning & Care

 - Tolerance and peace as symbols of light and balance

-It is easy to see why white cats continue to fascinate us.
+It's easy to see why white cats continue to fascinate us.
 Their radiant appearance and gentle energy make them truly stand out among all feline companions.
+Who wouldn't want a white cat by their side?

 Frequently Asked Questions (FAQ)